Your browser version is no longer supported, so you may experience issues while using this site.

 - What’s the difference between fixtures and fittings?

 Insurance is issued by AAI Limited ABN 48 005 297 807 AFSL 230859 (AAI) trading as AAMI.
-Any advice has been prepared without taking into account your particular objectives, financial situation or needs, so you should consider whether it is appropriate for you before acting on it.
+Limits, conditions and exclusions apply.
+Information provided is general advice only and has been prepared without taking into account your particular objectives, financial situation or needs so you should consider whether it is appropriate for you before acting on it.
 Please read the relevant Product Disclosure Statement before you make any decision regarding this product.
-The Target Market Determination is also available.
+The information is intended to be of a general nature only.
+We do not accept any legal responsibility for any loss incurred as a result of reliance upon it – please make your own enquiries.The Target Market Determination (TMD) is also available.